gymnasium/gym-custom-tutor-config/README.md

 - These instructions are currently specific to Mac OS.

 ## Prerequisites
-This proof-of-concept Tutor config depends on a separate marketing frontend running at `local.overhang.io`.
-See the [gym-eleventy](https://github.com/gymnasium/gym-eleventy) repo for specific instructions running the netlify CLI locally.
+This proof-of-concept Tutor config depends on a separate marketing frontend running at `edly.io:8888`.
+See the [gym-eleventy](https://github.com/gymnasium/gym-eleventy) repo for specific instructions on running locally it using the netlify CLI.

 ## Installation